 GLB.
-The GLB requires that, at the time of establishing a customer relationship with an individual, the financial institution discloses its privacy policy in writing to the individual and allow him to opt out and prevent the disclosure of his non-public personal information.
+The GLB requires that, at the time of establishing a customer relationship with an individual, the financial institution must disclose its privacy policy in writing to the individual and allow him to opt out and prevent the disclosure of his non-public personal information.
 The financial institution must also provide an explanation as to how the consumer can exercise the non-disclosure option.

-Each agency or authority with jurisdiction under the GLB over financial institutions must:
+Each agency or authority with jurisdiction under the GLB over financial institutions is required to: